 David Wise takes the helm of our hair dryer review.
 In addition to David's engineering background with thermodynamics and heat transfer, we also consulted with a professional stylist about the design of our test plan and the selection of the products.
-We also had a diverse panel of judges try out these products and aggregated their scores.
+We compiled a diverse panel of judges to try out these products and aggregated their scores.

-We used a digital anemometer and thermometer to objectively measure and compare the air flow and heat output of each dryer side-by-side.
-We also rated and ranked how user-friendly and easy to use each product is, based on our hours and hours of extensive testing.
+We used a digital anemometer and thermometer to objectively measure and compare each dryer's airflow and heat output side-by-side.
+We also rated and ranked how user-friendly each product is, based on multiple hours of extensive testing.

 Analysis and Test Results

 We divided our testing process into three different rating metrics: airflow, temperature, and ease of use.
-Each metric had multiple different tests, using both quantitative tools and side-by-side observations from our panel of judges.
+Each metric had multiple different tests, using quantitative tools and side-by-side observations from our judges' panel.

-Our first round of tests focused on the airflow from each hairdryer, based on our side-by-side testing and the measured airspeed from a handheld anemometer.
-Taking the top spot, the Dyson Supersonic Hair Dryer had the highest air flow based on our measurements.
-Holding our handheld anemometer a typical distance away from the nozzle, we recorded a maximum speed of 37 m/s on the highest setting and 18.8 m/s at the lowest speed.
+Our first round of tests focused on each dryer's airflow, based on our side-by-side testing and the measured airspeed from a handheld anemometer.
+Taking the top spot, the Dyson Supersonic Hair Dryer had the highest airflow based on our measurements.
+Holding our handheld anemometer a typical distance away from the nozzle, we recorded a maximum speed of 37 m/s at the highest setting and 18.8 m/s at the lowest speed.

-The INFINITIPRO by CONAIR 1875 Watt Ion Rainbow Finish did hold its own when it came to maximum temperature but there wasn't much of a range based on our measurements, with only a few degrees separating its high and low settings.
-The Conair 1875 Full Size Pro didn't get quite as hot as the others, peaking at 66°C. The Conair 1600 Watt Compact Hair Dryer was even a little cooler, peaking out at 63°C.
+The Conair Infinitipro Ion Choice held its own when it came to maximum temperature.
+Still, there wasn't much of a range based on our measurements, with only a few degrees separating its high and low settings.
+The Conair 1875 Pro didn't get quite as hot as the others, peaking at 66°C. The Conair 1600 Watt Compact Folding was even a little cooler, peaking out at 63°C.

 Ease of Use